Things To Do in Komodo

 Another natural wonder in this national park is the pink beaches.
 White sand mixed with tiny pieces of red coral makes the beach look pink.

-9. Take a multi-day boat trip in Komodo National Park
+9. Take a multi-day boat trip to Komodo National Park

 10. Swim with sea turtles